Student Career Services

 • You may also use the Purdue CCO website to find jobs and internships.

-• Share your good news about internships or post-graduation plans by completing the Next Step Survey here
+• Share your good news about internships or post-graduation plans by completing the Next Step Survey.

 College of Agriculture Career Services Office has more to offer students than job placement.
 Our services support all students and alumni of the College in exploring, experiencing and achieving career paths.
 We aid students in exploring careers and majors, to experiencing internships and transformational educational experiences, to achieve goals, graduating and securing employment.
 Students who have a career plan are more likely to graduate and more likely to end up with corresponding employment.
 The College of Agriculture Career Services Office and The Center for Career Opportunities considers Purdue Parents valuable partners in the process of assisting students with all aspects of their career development.

 Are you undecided about your major or thinking about changing your major?
-Explore careers and majors by discovering who you are.
-Use the following links for tips and information.
+Use the resources listed below to explore careers and majors.

 CONTACT US